Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

-If you’re looking for other cool experiment ideas, head over to this resourceful page on Science Kids.
-This will give you a general idea of what you can do, even though you’ll have to have to ensure that you’ve got all the vocabulary perfectly translated into the target language.
+If you’re looking for other cool experiment ideas, head over to this resource page on Science Kids.
+This will give you a general idea of what you can do, even though you’ll have to have to ensure you’ve got all the vocabulary perfectly translated into the target language.

 No, lunch isn’t exactly a subject—even if some of us wish it were.

 The important thing to know is that learning doesn’t stop in the classroom.

 Turning your school cafeteria into a 100% target-language zone is a fantastic way to help the whole student body improve their fluency without much effort.
 That’s because they’ll be in situations where they’ll practice small talk in a friendly, relaxed atmosphere.

 - Have lunches with authentic foods from places where the target language is spoken.
 Bringing these flavors into your school cafeteria may not be an option every day, but with one special lunch per week, you’ll still introduce the spirit of the language and its related cuisine to the cafeteria.

 - Hang posters and pictures of famous dishes (with the school’s/cafeteria’s permission).
 Make sure they include the names of the dishes and lists of main ingredients.